Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 What are proto-thoughts?

 The term proto means first, primary, foremost, primitive, and earliest form.
-It is used as a prefix in biology in words such as protoplasm, which is the living water of life in the body’s cells.
-Mantras are proto-thoughts, the first vibrations in the unconscious from which our more superficial thoughts arise and which are the matrix on which language forms.
+In biology, it is used as a prefix in words such as protoplasm, which is the living water of life in the body’s cells.

-Proto-thoughts are vibrations that create very subtle, primal sounds that can only be experienced in deep meditation.
 Ancient yogis, rishis, and seers cognized these incredibly powerful energy vibrations in deep states of meditation.
 Through their insights, these rishis communicated mantras to us as tools for spiritual practice, enabling us to access and connect with the deeper dimensions of our inner being.

-Mantras are proto-thoughts - psycho-spiritual luminous force
+Mantras are proto-thoughts - a psycho-spiritual luminous force

 Whereas our normal thoughts are used to categorize and understand our outer world so that we can communicate with other people and beings, mantras are “words” or sound vibrations used to communicate with our psyche, our inner being, and the forces that lie within us.
-We can then experience the incredibly powerful energies within our unconscious.

 In yoga tantra, mantras and yantras are said to be the names and forms of a deity.
-Within the yoga tantra traditions, a deity refers to a powerful psycho-spiritual force in our psyche.
+In these traditions, a deity refers to a powerful psycho-spiritual force in our psyche.
 It is an extremely powerful energy that underlies our ordinary waking consciousness.
-By practicing mantra meditation, we connect to the proto-thought, the inner mantra, which we experience as being a living, energetic entity within our psyche, catalyzing spiritual growth and self-realization.

 When it is experienced, it feels like a profound shift in consciousness that transcends our ordinary perception and understanding.
 It shifts us from our normal day-to-day brain and mind functioning into a different experience of reality.